What Is a Bunion?

 Lapidus fusion requires a somewhat longer recovery, with up to 4 weeks of total non-weight bearing after the procedure using a knee roller or cam walker boot.
 Return to regular shoes may require 3 to 4 months, depending on swelling.

 Sometimes, the surgeon may need to perform a secondary procedure alongside the main bunion surgery in order to provide the best outcome.
 The decision may need to be made at the time of surgery.
 These might include:

 - Akin Osteotomy—a small wedge of bone is removed from the big toe in order to allow it to lie straight.
 This may be done with a minimally invasive approach, or using traditional staple fixation.

 - Sesamoid Removal—the two tiny sesamoid bones act as “pulleys” underneath the big toe joint to help generate power.
 However, they often become dislocated as a result of a bunion.
 One of both may need to be removed.

 - Second Toe Surgery—sometimes, the surgeon will also need to correct a dislocated second toe or perform other surgical procedures as needed.
 The need for a second toe surgery may not be apparent until the actual surgery is in progress.
 Any such decisions are made with your best interests in mind.

 Our doctors offer extensive experience, specialized training, and board certifications in complex foot reconstruction and fixation techniques.
 We are proud to report a 95% success rate with our bunion surgeries.
 Among those who get bunion surgery, fewer than 1 in 20 suffer a recurrence.

 If you are struggling with bunion pain, contact us for a consultation and discussion of your treatment options.
-You can schedule at our offices in Las Vegas or Henderson by dialing (702) 213-9093.
+You can schedule at our offices by dialing 702) 213-9093.